EyalMoussafir/binomial_heap/README.md

 - **Size**
   `size()`
-  Return the total number of elements currently
+  Return the total number of nodes.